 Europe in the Fall

 Autumn is an ideal time to travel to Europe.
 The days tend to still be warm and sunny, but the crowds have thinned.
-Even in seasonal locales (like Croatia), most places are still open.
-That said, traveling to Europe in the fall is becoming increasingly more popular every year – prices can still be near the peak, so still plan well ahead.

 Winter in Europe

 Winters can be cold, but there are several magical reasons to go.
-Of course, we mean the amazing European Christmas Markets
+Of course, we mean the amazing European Christmas Markets!

-Still, Europe can be somewhat of a mixed bag in winter; cities with popular holiday markets actually see an increase in tourism, while popular summer destinations are all but completely shut down.
+Still, Europe can be somewhat of a mixed bag in winter.
+Cities with popular holiday markets actually see an increase in tourism, while popular summer destinations are all but completely shut down.

 Overall, winter can still be a great time to travel to Europe.
 Travelers from North America are choosing more and more to visit countries like Italy, Portugal and Spain in winter.
-Even our trip to Iceland in Winter was spectacular – and the chilly temperatures in Berlin didn’t keep us from exploring the sights.
-Plus, during January and February, prices are at their lowest – which is fantastic for budget travelers.

 Going to Europe in Springtime

-Spring in Europe can bring largely unpredictable weather, but it can still be a wonderful time to go.
 Cherry Blossoms in France, Tulips in the Netherlands and Poppies in Tuscany are all in bloom and there’s a sense of a renewed spirit for the upcoming season.

 Trip to Europe Cost

-One of the most common questions asked about planning travel overseas is “How much does a trip to Europe cost?”
-Generally speaking, your flight and accommodations will account for the biggest portion of your Europe trip cost.
+One of the most common questions asked about planning travel overseas is “How much does a vacation to Europe cost?”

 How Much is a Trip to Europe?

-• Flight: $750
+- Flight: $750

-• Local Transport: $200
+- Local Transport: $200

-• Accommodations: $2000 (less if sharing/hostel dorm)
+- Accommodations: $2000 (less if sharing/hostel dorm)

-• Activities: $450
+- Activities: $450

-• Meals & Drinks: $1500
+- Meals & Drinks: $1500

-• Souvenirs: $100
+- Souvenirs: $100

-• TOTAL: $5000
+- TOTAL: $5000

 Tips for How To Plan a Europe Trip on a Budget

 When planning a trip to Europe on a budget, it’s also important to remember that the cheapest is not necessarily the best option.
-The cheapest flight might look like a great deal, but not if there are multiple connections, long layovers or inconvenient times.
-Likewise, the cheapest hotel might be appealing, but not if it’s uncomfortable or at an inconvenient location.

-Planning an affordable trip to Europe does not mean missing out!
-In fact, travelers will likely find that some of the very best things to do in Europe are free.
 Gathering picnic fare from a local market and eating it with a view of the Eiffel Tower can be more memorable than a restaurant meal.
 Discovering a destination on your own self-guided walk might be more enjoyable than paying for a tour.

 Backpackers Trip to Europe

-For many considering how to travel Europe on a budget envision taking the backpacker route.
 Staying in hostels, eating spaghetti every night, and drinking cheap lager are signatures of a classic European backpacker trip.
 For many young travelers – it’s a fantastic way to experience Europe!

-Just bear in mind that planning a cheap trip to Europe does not necessarily mean that you have to stay in hostel dorm rooms or eat all of your meals in.
+Just bear in mind that planning a cheap trip to Europe does not necessarily mean that you have to stay in dorm rooms or eat all your meals in.
 Do research and find a balance that will fit your budget!

 Preparation for a European Vacation